GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/firestore.md

 ### Cloud Firestore Spring Boot Starter

-If you prefer using Firestore client only, Spring Cloud GCP provides a convenience starter which automatically configures authentication settings and client objects needed to begin using [Google Cloud Firestore](https://cloud.google.com/firestore/) in native mode.
+If you prefer using Firestore client only, Spring Framework on Google Cloud provides a convenience starter which automatically configures authentication settings and client objects needed to begin using [Google Cloud Firestore](https://cloud.google.com/firestore/) in native mode.